-We, at Grace, pride ourselves in meeting your individual needs and we provide a comprehensive range of Level 3 courses including A-Levels and BTECs.
+We pride ourselves in meeting your individual needs and we provide a comprehensive range of Level 3 courses including both Academic and Vocational Qualifications such as A-Levels and BTECs.
 These courses develop the knowledge and understanding that you will have gained during KS4.
-All of our courses have been carefully selected to allow a natural progression from your GCSEs and to prepare for your next steps after leaving Grace in Year 13, whether that be university, apprenticeships or the world of work.
+Our courses have been carefully selected to allow a natural progression from your GCSEs and to prepare for your next steps after leaving Grace in Year 13, whether that be university, apprenticeships or the world of work.